musselwhizzle/Focus-Points/docs/Focus Points.md

 ### 2.1 Installation
-1. Download the [plugin package](https://github.com/musselwhizzle/Focus-Points/archive/refs/tags/v3.1.1.zip).<br>A file named `Focus-Points-[plugin_version].zip` will be downloaded to your computer.
+1. Download the [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest) of the plugin package.<br>
+A file named `Focus-Points-[plugin_version].zip` will be downloaded to your computer.

 2. Unzip the downloaded file.
 Inside the extracted content locate the plugin folder `focuspoints.lrplugin`.<br>